-Figure 3.
-Monthly variations in δ^{13} C at the South Pole from SIO14 measurements from Mauna Loa and the South Pole.
-The annual differences in $\delta^{13}C$ are calculated from three month averages of year on year differences of the monthly measured values in order to remove the regular seasonal cycle and to expose departures from that cycle.
+Figure 3 Monthly variations in $\delta^{13}C$ at the South Pole from SIO14 of the monthly measured values in order to remove the regular seasonal cycle and to expose departures from that cycle.

 The measurements show a cascade of values with the atmosphere showing a decrease in 13C.
 In fact the fall in 13C appears as a series of steps.
 This behaviour is better displayed by looking at annual changes.
-Figure 4 shows these changes for SIO
+Figure 4 shows these changes for SIO measurements from Mauna Loa and the South Pole.
+The annual differences in δ^{13} C are calculated from three month averages of year on year differences

-Figure 4.
-Three Month averages of year on year differences of the monthly measured δ^{13} C for Mauna Loa and the South Pole14.
+Figure 4 Three Month averages of year on year differences of the monthly measured $\delta^{13}C$ for Mauna Loa and the South Pole14.